Cultural assimilation: United States

-During The Colonial Period from 1607 to 1776, individuals immigrated to the British colonies on two very different paths—voluntary and forced migration.
+During the Colonial Period from 1607 to 1776, individuals immigrated to the British colonies on two very different paths—voluntary and forced migration.
 Those who migrated to the colonies on their own volition were drawn by the allure of cheap land, high wages, and the freedom of conscience in British North America.
-On the latter half, the largest population of forced migrants to the colonies was African slaves.
+On the latter half, the largest population of displaced people to the colonies was African slaves.
 Slavery was different from the other forced migrations as, unlike in the case of convicts, there was no possibility of earning freedom, although some slaves were manumitted in the centuries before the American Civil War.
 The long history of immigration in the established gateways means that the place of immigrants in terms of class, racial, and ethnic hierarchies in the traditional gateways is more structured or established, but on the other hand, the new gateways do not have much immigration history and so the place of immigrants in terms of class, racial, and ethnic hierarchies are less defined, and immigrants may have more influence to define their position.
 Secondly, the size of the new gateways may influence immigrant assimilation.
-Having a smaller gateway may influence the level of racial segregation among immigrants and native-born people.
+Having a smaller gateway may affect the level of racial segregation among immigrants and native-born people.
 Thirdly, the difference in institutional arrangements may influence immigrant assimilation.
-Traditional gateways, unlike new gateways, have many institutions set up to help immigrants such as legal aid, bureaus, social organizations.
-Finally, Waters and Jimenez have only speculated that those differences may influence immigrant assimilation and the way researchers that should assess immigrant assimilation.
+Unlike new gateways, traditional gateways have many institutions set up to help immigrants, such as legal aid, bureaus, and social organizations.
+Finally, Waters and Jimenez have only speculated that those differences may influence immigrant assimilation and the way researchers should assess immigrant assimilation.

 Furthermore, the advancement and integration of immigrants into the United States has accounted for 29% of U.S. population growth since 2000.
 Recent arrival of immigrants to the United States has been examined closely over the last two decades.
-The results show the driving factors for immigration including citizenship, homeownership, English language proficiency, job status, and earning a better income.
+The results show the driving factors for immigration, including citizenship, homeownership, English language proficiency, job status, and earning a better income.

 Canada

 Canada's multicultural history dates back to the period European colonization from the 16th to 19th centuries, with waves of ethnic European emigration to the region.
-In the 20th century, Indian, Chinese and Japanese-Canadians were the largest immigrant group.
+In the 20th century, Indian, Chinese, and Japanese were the largest immigrant groups.

-1900s–present: Integration
+20th century–present: Shift from assimilation to integration

 Canada remains one of the largest immigrant populations in the world.
-The 2016 census recorded 7.5 million documented immigrants, representing a fifth of the country's total population.
+The 2016 census recorded 7.5 million documented immigrants, representing a fifth of the country's population.
 Focus has shifted from a rhetoric of cultural assimilation to cultural integration.
-In contrast to assimilation, integration aims to preserve the roots of a minority society while still allowing for smooth coexistence with the dominant culture.
+In contrast to assimilationism, integration aims to preserve the roots of a minority society while still allowing for smooth coexistence with the dominant culture.